 Project background

 Through a lease agreement with Washington State Parks, Bellevue Utilities has owned, operated and maintained the Pikes Peak Reservoir and Pump Station facilities in Bridle Trails State Park for over 50 years.
-Utilities has been planning to replace the reservoir and relocate the pump station.
-This is a high-priority project because these valuable water system assets provide water service reliability and fire protection to the residents of the Bridle Trails, Pikes Peak and Cherry Crest neighborhoods.
+Replacement of the reservoir and relocation of the pump station were priorities because these facilities provide water and fire protection to the residents of Bridle Trails, Pikes Peak and Cherry Crest.

 Collaborative evaluation process